What Are the Penalties for Multiple DUI Convictions in Florida?Kawecki Law

 While you will face strict penalties for your first DUI conviction in the state, these punishments pale in comparison to those doled out to repeat offenders.
 Additionally, if you are involved in an accident while driving under the influence, you will likely face aggressive prosecution and even harsher penalties.

 If you are convicted for a second offense within five years of your first, your license may be suspended for a minimum of five years.
 Additionally, you could spend up to nine months behind bars; be made to pay between $1,000 and $2,000 in fines; ordered to attend and complete DUI school; perform community service; install an ignition interlock device in your vehicle; and your vehicle may be impounded for 30 days.
 These penalties may be increased if your blood alcohol level was .15 or higher, or there was a minor in your vehicle when you were arrested.
-Take a look at this chart for a more detailed breakdown of the penalties for specific offenses.

 A third conviction, within 10 years of a prior conviction, will trigger a litany of strict punishments.
 Offenders face up to five years in Florida State Prison, may be ordered to pay fines of up to $5,000, and could have their licenses revoked for a minimum of 10 years in addition to a range of other penalties.
 A fourth or subsequent conviction carries similar punishments.
 Again, these penalties may be increased if your blood alcohol levels exceed .15 or a minor was travelling with you at the time of your arrest.